 For frozen chicken breasts, cook for 10 minutes high pressure with 5 minutes natural release.

-If your chicken breasts are extra-large (9 ounces or larger each), add 2 minutes to the cooking time.
+If your chicken breasts are large (9-10 ounces), add 2 minutes to the cooking time.
+If your chicken breasts are extra-large (11-12 ounces), add 4 minutes to the cooking time.
 My chicken breasts are usually 6-8 ounces.